 Papita, as it is called in Hindi, is famous for protecting vision and maintaining good eye health.
 A regular plate of papaya can prevent your eyesight from weakening.
 Ask any eye doctor and they will say ‘aye’ for papita.

-It is a tropical fruit, incredibly healthy and delight to eat.
+It is a tropical fruit, incredibly healthy and a delight to eat.
 Let’s see how.

 Papayas are rich in vitamin A, an antioxidant which neutralizes free radicals.
 Antioxidants prevent the oxidation of cholesterol which reduces blockages.
 This in turn reduces heart diseases as well as degeneration of the retina.
 Vitamin A improves eye health by protecting the corneas.